-European Parliament set up the Euroscola project in 1990 and for the last 20 years students have participated in a simulation of the work in the European Parliament
+The European Parliament set up the Euroscola project in 1990, thus allowing hundreds of thousands of high-school students to participate in a simulation exercise of the work of MEPs.

-The project of Euroscola is done for students aged between 16 to 18 years old from all 28 European Union Members States.
+The Euroscola project is designed for students aged between 16 to 18 years old from all 28 European Union Members States.

 The participating students get an opportunity to familiarize themselves with the workings of the European institutions, to discuss democracy, fundamental rights, European values and to express their personal opinions on the decisions taken at the European Union level.